software-students-spring2022/final-project-nyu-marketplace/back-end/README.md

 # Backend for NYU Marketplace
-To run the server, type `node src/server.js`.
+To run the server, type `npm start`.

 To run tests, run `npm test`.